Murder of Kevin Jiang: Perpetrator

-Qinxuan Pan (潘勤轩) was born in Shanghai on April 16, 1991, immigrated to the United States as a child, and was raised in Malden, Massachusetts.
+Qinxuan Pan (潘勤轩) was born in Shanghai on April 16, 1991, to Hong Huang and Hao Pan.
+He immigrated to the United States as a child, and was raised in Malden, Massachusetts.
 He holds U.S. citizenship.
 He attended Thomas S. Wootton High School and in 2009, he represented the USA in the International Mathematical Olympiad in Bremen, Germany, where he won a silver medal.
-Pan was a PhD candidate in computer science at MIT, advised by Nevanlinna Prize winner Constantinos Daskalakis.
+Pan graduated from Massachusetts Institute of Technology in 2013 with a bachelor's degree in computer science.
+He was a PhD candidate in computer science at MIT, advised by Nevanlinna Prize winner Constantinos Daskalakis.
+At the time of the murder, Pan was employed at MIT Computer Science and Artificial Intelligence Laboratory.
 He was described as "genius", but socially withdrawn.

 Pan was later connected to a series of drive-by shootings in the same area between December 11, 2020 and February 6, 2021.
 Four homes were shot at, but no one was injured.
 At every scene, one to five .45 calibre casings were recovered.
 The final shooting had occurred an hour before Jiang's murder.
 In both the non-fatal shootings and Jiang's murder, Pan had used a 2013 GMC Terrain from a car dealership in Mansfield, Massachusetts, having taken it out for test drives each time and not returned it after the killing.
 Investigators stated that the drive-bys were meant to mislead police into believing that Jiang's murder was a random act of violence.